mengelbrecht/slimline/README.md

 #### Section with asynchronous task

-This section uses and asynchronous task to emit a string with a 2 second delay.
+This section uses an asynchronous task to emit a string with an artificial 2 second delay.
-The asynchronous task output is captured in a global variable in the async task complete function.
+The asynchronous task output is captured in a global variable in the `async_task_complete` function.

-To prevent displaying old output the global variable is cleared in the precmd function.
+To prevent displaying old output the global variable is cleared in the `precmd` function.
-Finally in the render function the content of the global variable and the execution time of the async task is displayed.
-To simplify the render output the expand function is used.
+Finally in the `render` function the content of the global variable and the execution time of the async task is displayed.
+To simplify the render output the `expand` function is used.

 ```shell
 slimline::section::foo::precmd() {